-The Non-Hiking Option: if hiking is not for you, feel free to sleep in as most shops don’t open until 10am anyway.
-If you’re in the mood to shop, the Malibu Country Mart is a great place to explore a mix of quirky and high-end options, and will easily keep you occupied until lunch.
+If hiking is not for you, and you’d rather sleep until the sun is up, then this option might be for you.
+The Malibu Country Mart is a great place to explore a mix of quirky and high-end options, and will easily keep you occupied until lunch.

 Lunchtime in Malibu

 You have a ton of great food options for lunch in Malibu, depending on your tastes (and your budget).
 Here is a list of several restaurant options to choose from.
-After hiking you are bound to be hungry, so let’s get to it!
+If you hit that hiking trail, you are bound to be hungry, so let’s get to it!